 When parents sign up for group lessons, I always tell them it will take more than one session to get your child to swim across the pool.
 By practicing throughout the year, your child builds confidence in the water and you as a parent build confidence in your child.
 Your child can learn so much in the water when given the time to learn.

 The more parents get in the water with their children, the more likely their child will enjoy and want to learn to swim.
 Kids need to see that swimming is fun and understand at the same time how to stay safe around the water.

-When parents get in the water and play with their kids, show them that it is fun going under the water, too, and they will understand that swimming is a fun activity that everyone should learn to do.
+When parents get in the water to play with their kids and show them that it is fun going under the water, too, they will understand that swimming is a fun activity that everyone should learn to do.